neighbourhoodie/stf-php-ansible/README.md

 ## Initialize machines

 > [!WARNING]
-> COMMENT OUT ansibe.cfg ssh_connection BEFORE RUNNING THIS
+> COMMENT OUT ansible.cfg ssh_connection BEFORE RUNNING THIS

 To initialize your machines, you need a `yml` file with all admins you want to add.